aaronclimbs/aaronclimbs/README.md

 I'm Aaron Keisler, a self-taught web developer, legal technology advocate and occasional mountain climber.

-I like find technical solutions to problems and learn why things work the way they do.
-Constant user of 'inspect element' and the 'network' and 'debug' panels of every browser's Developer Tools.
+I love to find technical solutions to problems and learn why things work the way they do.
+Constant user of 'inspect element' and the 'network' and 'debug' panels of every browser's dev tools.

-To learn more about me, please visit my [dev.to](https://dev.to/aaronclimbs) blog or my [portfolio](https://keisler.dev).
+To learn more about me, check out my [dev.to](https://dev.to/aaronclimbs) blog or my [portfolio](https://keisler.dev).
+Also, please connect with me on [LinkedIn](https://linkedin.com/in/akeisler)!

 ![Aaron's GitHub stats](https://github-readme-stats-aaronclimbs.vercel.app/api?username=aaronclimbs&show_icons=true)